The biggest asteroid of 2021 is set to zoom past the planet at 9:00 pm on March 21 Indian Standard Time (IST).

 Details of asteroid 2001 FO32’s close approach:

-NASA), the asteroid doesn’t pose any threat to our planet.
+According to the National Aeronautics and Space Administration (NASA), the asteroid doesn’t pose any threat to our planet.
 “There is no chance the asteroid will get any closer to Earth than 1.25 million miles [2 million kilometres]” said Paul Chodas, the director of The Centre for Near-Earth Objects Studies (CNEOS), in a statement.

 Nonetheless, that’s close enough for 2011 FO32 to be put on NASA’s Asteroid Watchlist and be designated a ‘potentially hazardous asteroid’.

-The CNEOS has been tracking this asteroid for nearly two decades since it was first spotted on 23 March 2001 by the Lincoln Near-Earth Asteroid Research (LINEAR) program.
+This diagram depicts the elongated and inclined orbit of 2001 FO32 as it travels around the Sun (white ellipse).
+Because of this orbit, when the asteroid makes its close approach to Earth, it will be travelling at an unusually fast speed of 124,000 kph.NASA/JPL-Caltech The 20-year old frenemy The CNEOS has been tracking this asteroid for nearly two decades since it was first spotted on 23 March 2001 by the Lincoln Near-Earth Asteroid Research (LINEAR) program.

 0 Comments